YanlongLi/Note/papers/vis/notes.md

 ### Abstract

-Tree Broswer, Dynamic Rescaling of Branches, Integreted Search and Filter Function.
+Tree Browser, Dynamic Rescaling of Branches, Integrated Search and Filter Function.
 This paper reflects on the evolution of the design and highlights the principles that emerged from it.

 ### Related Work